Azurency/CQUI_Community-Edition/README.md

 Please see the [issue tracker](https://github.com/chaorace/cqui/issues) for an up to date list, you can also find help and report bugs at our [Gitter](https://gitter.im/Civ6-CQUI/Help)

 # THANKS:
-* @Vans163 for his QUI mod and the active commits he makes that I love to merge <3
+* @Vans163 for his original QUI mod :heart:
 * astog from the CivFanatics modding community for his [Better Trade Routes mod](http://forums.civfanatics.com/threads/better-trade-screen.602636/)
 * Ace from the CivFanatics modding community for his [Next City Plot mod](http://forums.civfanatics.com/resources/next-city-plot-by-ace.25437/)
 * Divine Yuri from the CivFanatics modding community for his [Custom City Panel mod](http://forums.civfanatics.com/resources/divine-yuris-custom-city-panel.25430/)